 I haven’t personally used all of these, so I‘d recommend reading reviews and doing your own tests first to see if they suit your needs.

-80 per cent of the work required for acquiring good backlinks is research; the other 20 per cent is generally content generation or outreach.
-Without some initial research you won’t have a clue where to find valuable backlinks.
-It’s important to be organised and plan well to avoid wasting time on poor sources.
+80% of the work required for acquiring good backlinks is research; the other 20 percent is generally content generation or outreach.
+Without some initial research, you won’t have a clue how to get valuable backlinks.
+It’s important to be organized and plan well to avoid wasting time on poor sources.
 The best way of finding out where to get relevant backlinks from is to see where your competitors are getting links.

-In order to be methodical and organised you’ll need to create a master file.
+In order to be methodical and organized you’ll need to create a master file.
 This is a spreadsheet where you’ll keep all of your research.

 As well as storing details on competitor websites and their backlinks, you can compile content ideas and social network research.
 Over time you could end up with hundreds of different spreadsheets, so it’s important to have a good filing system.

 To start with, your master file will contain the seven main sheets listed below.
 I will provide a copy of this spreadsheet below but will explain each sheet individually.

 You will typically have two different types of tasks, those that you do on a weekly basis and then one-off tasks.
 This will help you to keep track of what needs to be done and when.